netidx/netidx-book/src/protocols/rpc.md

 /app/rpcs/do_thing/args-can-have-any-name/doc <- doc string
 ```

-We set arguments by writing to `.../arg-name/val`, and we call the
+For manual calls, set arguments by writing to `.../arg-name/val`, then call the
 procedure by writing `null` to the procedure.
+The current client library can
+instead put the complete named argument set in the write to the procedure,
+which makes a normal call one write rather than one write per argument.
+The
-The return value of the
-procedure is sent back to the caller in one of two ways.
+return value of the procedure is sent back to the caller in one of two ways.
 If the caller
 used `write_with_recipt`, then the return will be sent as the reply to
 that write request.
 If the caller did a normal write, then the
 procedure value will be updated with the return value, but only for